mikepii/blinds/README.md

 This is highly likely to rip the blinds off the window, so please don't use it.
 Currently built for RaspberryPi (with Arduino/AVR in mind).

+This is a work-in-progress.
+I plan on adding tests, Samsung SmartThings integration, and more documentation.

 ## Building

 Depends on the wiringPi library.